Background

 Local tips

-• Visit early in the morning to avoid the crowds and enjoy cooler temperatures.
+• Visit early in the morning to avoid the crowds and enjoy a peaceful exploration of the ruins.

-• Wear comfortable shoes, as you'll be walking on uneven paths and exploring various ruins.
+• Wear comfortable shoes, as you will be walking on uneven surfaces and exploring various levels of ruins.

 widget icon